Dating A Coworker: Survival Guide

 If Joey (you don’t mind if we call you that, do you?) were around today, he’d no doubt lift his shnoz at the obnoxious YouTube channel, Alux.

-If you’re not familiar with Alux, let’s boil it down to this – it’s an excessively simplified version of Inc and Entrepreneur magazine and is essentially the junk-food equivalent of success advice.
+If you’re not familiar with Alux, it’s an excessively simplified version of Inc and Entrepreneur magazines and is essentially the junk-food equivalent of success advice.

 Should you have a couple of minutes to burn, you can subject yourself to a litany of inane videos narrated by vacuous (and unidentified) woman.